alexw531/EMSphinxCorrectionSoftware/README.md

 # EMSphinxCorrectionSoftware
-Some tools needed to improve the spherical indexing process in the Tasan group that I wrote
+Some tools needed to improve the spherical indexing process in the Tasan group most of the instructions of usage are in the "manual" doc.